Russell T Davies: Return to Doctor Who (2021–present)

-On 24 September 2021, the BBC announced Davies would return as Doctor Who showrunner, succeeding Chris Chibnall for the show's 60th anniversary in 2023 and beyond.
+On 24 September 2021, three weeks before filming had wrapped on Chris Chibnall's BBC Centenary special "The Power of the Doctor", the BBC announced Davies would return as Doctor Who showrunner, succeeding Chibnall for the show's 60th anniversary in 2023 and beyond.
 Davies is joined by the Bad Wolf production company, which was founded by Gardner and Tranter.
-In May 2022, the BBC announced that Davies had cast Rwandan–Scottish actor Ncuti Gatwa in the role of the Doctor; Gatwa will be the first black actor to portray the series' lead role.
-A week later, the BBC further announced that David Tennant and Catherine Tate would reprise their roles of the Doctor and Donna Noble in the show's 2023 specials, and that transgender actress Yasmin Finney would appear as a character named Rose.
-In November 2022, it was announced that Millie Gibson will join the cast as Ruby Sunday, the companion of Gatwa's Fifteenth Doctor.
+In May 2022, the BBC announced that Davies had cast Rwandan–Scottish actor Ncuti Gatwa in the role of the Doctor; Gatwa is the first black actor to portray the series' lead role.
+A week later, the BBC further announced that David Tennant and Catherine Tate would reprise their roles of the Doctor and Donna Noble in the show's 2023 specials, which had already started filming.
+On 23 October 2022, during the broadcast of "The Power of the Doctor", Tennant's character was revealed to be the Fourteenth Doctor, which followed Jodie Whittaker's Thirteenth Doctor and would precede Ncuti Gatwa's Fifteenth Doctor, whom took over in the last of the specials with Tennant, "The Giggle".
+Tennant's scene at the end of "The Power of the Doctor" was also filmed in May 2022.
+In November 2022, it was announced that Millie Gibson would join the cast as Ruby Sunday, the companion of the Fifteenth Doctor.